La Flèche: History

 The origin of the name La Flèche is uncertain; the word flèche means "arrow" in French.
-Historian Jacques Termeau, in La Flèche Book No. 9, p.
-5-11, has documented several hypotheses which most likely are related to the ancient Latin name Fixa meaning "stuck", that is to say "rock stuck in the ground".
+Historian Jacques Termeau, in La Flèche Book (No. 9, pp. 5–11), has documented several hypotheses which most likely are related to the ancient Latin name Fixa meaning "stuck", that is to say "rock stuck in the ground".
 In fact La Flèche was a city situated on the border of Maine and Anjou.
 An ancient megalith boundary would have given this the name Fixa that can be found in early manuscripts in full as Fixa andegavorum, often translated later as La Flèche in Anjou, but more precisely meaning the boundary of Anjou.

 In the Middle Ages, La Flèche was a parish of the Diocese of Angers and as such formed an integral part of the province of Anjou and more specifically the Upper Anjou, also called Maine Angevine.

-Jean de la Flèche (c.1030 – c.1097) also known as Jean de Beaugency, succeeded his father as the second Seigneur (lord) of la Flèche, where he held the original castle.
+Jean de la Flèche (c.
+1030 – c.
+1097), also known as Jean de Beaugency, succeeded his father as the second Seigneur (lord) of la Flèche, where he held the original castle.
 He was a younger son of Lancelin I de Beaugency lord of Beaugency.
 Jean was granted lands in Yorkshire, England by William the Conqueror.
 He is the progenitor of the Fletcher family.
 He was succeeded by his son, Elias I, Count of Maine, a grandfather of King Henry II of England.

 In 1343, salt became a state monopoly by order of King Philip VI of Valois, who established the Gabelle, the tax on salt.
 The Anjou was among the regions of "high salt tax" and contained sixteen special tribunals or "salt warehouses", including La Fleche.

 La Flèche was at the head of Angevine seneschalship under the Old Regime: the Seneschal of La Flèche was dependent on the principal Seneschal of Angers.

-In 1603, Guillaume Fouquet de la Varenne, lord of La Flèche and then Sainte-Suzanne (Mayenne) and Angers, and a friend of Henry IV of France, contributed to the enhancement and diversification of functions of the Angevine city.
-Henry IV founded a college in which management was entrusted to the Jesuits.
-They were expelled in 1762 and the college became a "cadet school" in 1764, a pre-military academy of Paris.
+In 1603, Guillaume Fouquet de la Varenne, Lord of La Flèche and then Sainte-Suzanne (Mayenne) and Angers, and a friend of Henry IV of France, contributed to the enhancement and diversification of functions of the Angevine city.
+Henry IV founded a college (the Royal College of La Flèche) in which management was entrusted to the Jesuits.
+They were expelled in 1762 and the college became a "cadet school" (the École de cadets) in 1764, a pre-military academy of Paris.

 Also in the seventeenth century, settlers from La Flèche, under the leadership of Jérôme le Royer de la Dauversière, founded Montreal, Quebec.

 In 1790, during the creation of the French departments, the entire northeastern part of the Anjou region, including La Flèche, Le Lude and Château-du-Loir, was attached to the new department of Sarthe.

 On 8 December 1793, during the War in the Vendée, the city was stormed by the Vendéens at the battle of La Flèche.

 In 1808, Napoleon built the military academy.

 In 1866, the town of Sainte-Colombe was integrated with La Flèche.

 On 1 January 1965, La Flèche absorbed the communes of Saint-Germain-du-Val and Verron.